colaberry/scala-course-projects-charankooram/FinalProject-GenomicDataEngineering/README.md

 ## Configurations specified

 Add the following configurations to each application.conf file in every project.
-These values can be changed at any time after deployed to continue to run the project without rebuilding the whole project again.
+These values can be changed at any time after deployment to run the project without rebuilding the whole project again.

 ## Micro Service One